Understanding Dissociative Disorders

 What Are Dissociative Disorders?

-Dissociative disorders are characterized by an involuntary escape from reality, typically involving a disconnection between thoughts, identity, consciousness, and memory.
+Dissociative disorders are characterised by an involuntary escape from reality, typically involving a disconnection between thoughts, identity, consciousness, and memory.
 People with dissociative disorders escape reality in ways that are involuntary and unhealthy, causing problems with functioning in everyday life.

 Causes of Dissociative Disorders